plugorgau/constitution_and_policies/Draft Code of Conduct.md

 -----
 Be excellent to each other.

-Linux Australia aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things Free and Open Source.
+Perth Linux Users Group aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things Free and Open Source.

-Linux Australia is committed to the ideals expressed in our Values Statement [http://linux.org.au/values] and ask all our members, speakers, volunteers, attendees and guests to adopt these principles.
+Perth Linux User Group is committed to the ideals expressed in ~~our Values Statement [http://linux.org.au/values]~~ **We don't have a Values Statement, although we could be committed to the same values as Linux Australia?** and ask all our members, speakers, volunteers, attendees and guests to adopt these principles.
 We are a diverse community.
 Sometimes this means we need to work harder to ensure we're creating an environment of trust and respect where all who come to participate feel comfortable and included.